HuStmpHrrr/site-source/blog/content/posts/kripke-fitch.rst

 other hand, Fitch style is popularized by Clouston, who followed Borghuis.
 In Borghuis' PhD thesis, he derived modal pure type systems (PTS) from Fitch's subcoordinate proof diagrams.
 Borghuis never used Fitch style to refer to a type system.
-He only used it to refer to that particular kind of subcorrdinate proof diagrams.
+He only used it to refer to that particular kind of subcordinate proof diagrams.
 Technically, Fitch in Fitch style really denotes the particular proof diagrams or form of proof presentation which Fitch invented and Borghuis considered.
 However, Fitch-style systems do not really have this form of subordination